MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/management/security-roles.md

 > * [Azure Data Explorer role-based access control](../management/access-control/role-based-authorization.md)
 > * [Principals and identity providers](./access-control/principals-and-identity-providers.md)

-Azure Data Explorer uses a role-based access control (RBAC) model in which principals—users, groups, and apps—get access to resources according to the security roles they're assigned.
+Azure Data Explorer uses a role-based access control (RBAC) model in which principals get access to resources according to the security roles they're assigned.

 When a principal attempts an operation, the system performs an authorization check to make sure the principal is associated with at least one security role that grants permissions to perform the operation.
 Failing an authorization check aborts the operation.